-Therefore, the maximum tax of \$500 applies to a transfer of a boat or an airplane that is subject to the casual excise tax.
-The maximum tax does not, however, apply to the transfer of a boat motor sold alone (i.e., not permanently attached to a boat).
+Therefore, the maximum tax of \$500 applies to a transfer of a boat, a boat motor, or an airplane that is subject to the casual excise tax.

 Local Sales and Use Taxes:

 Local sales and use taxes administered and collected by the Department on behalf of local jurisdictions do not apply to transactions subject to the casual excise tax.